jolenewin2018/dierbach_notes/01_-_introduction/chapter_exercises.rst

 1. Search online for two computing-related fields named “computational X” other than the ones listed in Figure 1-1.

-    * Computational Toxicology and Computational Meotorology are two interdiscplinary job titles that caught my interest.
+    * Computational Toxicology and Computational Meteorology are two interdisciplinary job titles that caught my interest.

 2. Search online for two areas of computer science other than those given in the chapter.

-    * Computational complexity theory, which is the study of how computationaly expensive it is to solve a problem, is one.
+    * Computational complexity theory, which is the study of how computationally expensive it is to solve a problem, is one.
 Another area is cryptography, the study of how to share secrets in a confidential manner.